Classification of Quantum Graphs on $M_2$ and their Quantum Automorphism Groups: Introduction

 \section{Introduction}

-The notion of quantum graphs (called noncommutative graphs in \cite{Duan2012zero}) were first introduced by Duan, Severini, Winter \cite{Duan2012zero} in terms of operator systems as the confusability graph of a quantum channel in quantum information theory.
-As an analogue of the fact that simple undirected classical graphs are irreflexive symmetric relations, Weaver \cite{Weaver2021quantum} formulated quantum graphs as reflexive symmetric quantum relations on a von Neumann algebra, which extends \cite{Duan2012zero} and quantum relations were introduced by Kuperberg, Weaver \cite{Kuperberg2012neumann}.
-Following those works, Musto, Reutter, Verdon \cite{Musto2018compositional} formulated finite quantum graphs as adjacency operators on tracial finite quantum sets, and Brannan et al. \cite{Brannan2019bigalois} generalized them for nontracial setting.
+The notion of quantum graphs (called noncommutative graphs in \cite{Duan2012zero}) was first introduced by Duan, Severini, Winter \cite{Duan2012zero} in terms of operator systems as the confusability graph of a quantum channel in quantum information theory.
+As an analogue of the fact that simple undirected classical graphs are irreflexive symmetric relations, Weaver \cite{Weaver2021quantum} formulated quantum graphs as reflexive symmetric quantum relations on a von Neumann algebra, which extends \cite{Duan2012zero}, and quantum relations were introduced by Kuperberg, Weaver \cite{Kuperberg2012neumann}.
+Following those works, Musto, Reutter, Verdon \cite{Musto2018compositional} formulated finite quantum graphs as adjacency operators on tracial finite quantum sets, and Brannan et al. \cite{Brannan2019bigalois} generalized them for nontracial settings.

-The key tool of \cite{Musto2018compositional} is the string diagrams formulated by Vicary \cite{Vicary2011categorical}, but it should be treated with care if applied to nontracial quantum graphs in \cite{Brannan2019bigalois}.
-So in the former part of this paper we discuss the diagramatic formulation of nontracial quantum graphs.
+The key tool of \cite{Musto2018compositional} are string diagrams formulated by Vicary \cite{Vicary2011categorical}, but it should be treated with care if applied to nontracial quantum graphs in \cite{Brannan2019bigalois}.
+So in the former part of this paper, we discuss the diagrammatic formulation of nontracial quantum graphs.

 Brannan et al. \cite{Brannan2019bigalois} also introduced the quantum automorphism groups and bigalois extensions of quantum graphs in order to refine the notion of quantum isomorphisms between quantum graphs.
 The quantum automorphism group of classical graphs was first introduced by Bichon \cite[Definition 3.1]{Bichon2003quantum} in a slightly different way from \cite{Brannan2019bigalois}.
 The origin of the formulation in \cite{Brannan2019bigalois} is due to Banica \cite[Definition 3.2]{Banica2005quantum}, following the quantum symmetry group of finite spaces introduced by Wang \cite[Definition 2.3]{Wang1998quantum}.